shash431/WebAutomation-using-PICO-BDD-and-Java/README.txt

 Automation task documentation.

-This project is based on a Maven template, The goal is to automate some ProtonMail functionality (Labels and Folders).
-The project is written in Java using Selenium, Cucumber, and TestNG as a runner.
+This project is based on a Maven template, The goal is to automate some functionality The project is written in Java using Selenium, Cucumber, and TestNG as a runner.

 The project uses a page object pattern architecture combined with a BDD approach (cucumber).
 BDD approach allows every member of the organization